kyma-project/kyma/docs/serverless/08-07-sync-function-with-gitops.md

   cd {LOCAL_GITHUB_REPOSITORY_FOLDER}
   ```

-3. Run the `apply` Kyma CLI command to create a Function CR in the YAML format on your remote GitHub repository.
+3. Run the `apply` Kyma CLI command to create a Function CR in the YAML format in your remote GitHub repository.
 This command will generate the output in the `my-function.yaml` file.

   ```bash
   kyma apply function --filename {FULL_PATH_TO_LOCAL_WORKSPACE_FOLDER}/config.yaml --output yaml --dry-run > ./{GH_REPO}/${GH_FOLDER}/my-function.yaml